cgrootcrego/Tillandsia_Genomes/9. Combined analyses/README.md

 Here is the pipeline for all combinatory analyses performed on the output of several previous analyses together.

+## Distribution of DE genes

+Stats on DE gene distribution across both genomes were calculated in `GetDistributionStats_DEgenes.R`.
+Statistical test results are in `Test_statistics.DE_distribution.txt`.

 ## Gene duplication in DE genes

 The proportion of DE orthogroups belonging to different relative size classes was obtained with `01_get_duplication_stats.sh`.
 The significance of the differences in proportion between all orthogroups and DE orthogroups was studied in `02_Significance_duplication.R`.
 Gene family expansion in families underlying enriched GO terms were visualized in `03_Script_GOterm_figure.R` using [GOplot](https://wencke.github.io/).